SenyunJia/SenyunJia.github.io/_pages/about.md

   - /about.html
 ---

-I am a Second-year graduate student in mechanical engineering at [ZheJiang University](https://www.zju.edu.cn/), where I am being advised by Prof. Jin Wang.
+I am a second-year graduate student in mechanical engineering at [ZheJiang University](https://www.zju.edu.cn/), where I am being advised by Prof. Jin Wang.

 My research lies in Computer Vision.
 I am particularly interested in large generative models for visual content generation and understanding.
 I also worked on freehand sketch understanding and recognition.